learn-co-curriculum/sql-grouping-and-sorting-readme/README.md

 **Creating the Database:**

-Create the database in your terminal with the following:
+In your terminal, create the database and start `sqlite3` with the following:

 ```bash
 sqlite3 pets_database.db